mabogunje/yorudi/README.md

    * **Mi**: The high tone - represented by an acute accent e.g 'ó'

 #### 2. Underdotted Characters
 The Yoruba alphabet features several underdotted letters.
-The underdot is used indicate a modified pronounciation of the normal sound.
+The underdot is used to indicate a modified pronounciation of the normal sound.
 For example, the letter 'ṣ', is pronounced _'sh'_

 #### 3. Contraction